-If you will be spending the holidays with family this year, bring along your camera.
-No, your phone doesn’t count – dust off your real camera for a change, and, if you have the opportunity, plan on snapping a few two, three, or even four generation photographs.
+If you will be spending the holidays with family this year, consider snapping a few two, three, or even four generation photographs, should you have the opportunity.

 Why?
 This is one of only two photographs that I have of my third great grandmother, Matilda (Hammond) Thoma of Clayton County, Iowa.
 Matilda was born in 1859, and spent most of her life in the same county.
 She married and raised five children, four of whom survived to adulthood.1